-The proposed Dollar General retail store is consistent with and furthers the Goals, Objectives, and Policies of the Escambia County Comprehensive Plan and complies with the adopted requirements of the County's Land Development Regulations.
-The development of this store will not create a condition that will negatively or adversely impact the surrounding uses over time.
+The proposed Dollar General retail store is consistent with and furthers the Goals, Objectives, and Policies of the Escambia County Comprehensive Plan and complies with the adopted requirements of the County's Land Development not create a condition that will negatively or ad ent Regulations.
+The development of this store will liversely impact the surrounding uses over time.
+8 11 Land Use Compatibility Analysis - I Dallar Consort